Protect Your Organization Against Ransomware Attacks

 Stop Known Threats: Organizations should also seek out a platform-based cybersecurity solution that stops known ransomware threats across all attack vectors.
 This requires a layered security model that includes network, endpoint, and data-center controls powered by proactive global threat intelligence.
 In addition to traditional security tools, it should also include behavioral analytics to quickly identify and stop a breach.

 Detect New Threats: As existing ransomware is constantly morphing and new ransomware is being released, it is essential to implement sandboxing and other advanced detection techniques to pinpoint new variants across those same vectors.
-Similarly, real-time behavioral detection at the endpoint is just as critical as detecting malware on its way to the endpoint.
+Similarly, real-time behavioral detection at the endpoint is just as critical as detecting and preventing malware on its way to the endpoint.

 Protect Endpoints: And while new advanced endpoint technologies like EDR (endpoint detection and response) can identify malicious ransomware—based on behavior in addition to threat intelligence, organizations need to implement critical technologies like Secure Web Gateways, SASE, and ZTNA for secure application access to extend protections from malware to their remote and mobile workers.